 On Holy Saturday we held our Great Easter Vigil.
 A new paschal candle, representing Christ himself and kept for special occasions, was lit from a fire kindled outside and the service ended with the cathedral in a blaze of light as the candle was carried in to a dark church; sin and death were conquered by the death and resurrection of Jesus Christ.
 Christ’s light can never be extinguished.

-On Easter Day we celebrated as the Risen Lord brings hope to every human situation.
+On Easter Day the cathedral was packed for a joyful celebration as the Risen Lord brings hope to every human situation.
 The service was followed by an Easter Egg Hunt for the children.

 A great attraction over Easter is the Easter Garden.
 This sits in the nave crossing and with flowering plants and rocks it depicts Golgotha and the empty tomb.